 At NC State, the completion of courses in Hindi-Urdu may be used to fulfill the foreign language component of the university’s General Education Program (GEP) requirements.
-Language and literature courses at the intermediate and advanced levels (FLN 201, FLN 202, FLN 301, FLN 302, FLN 401) as well as South Asian literature and culture courses count towards the Hindi-Urdu minor, and in some cases, towards the GEP Humanities requirements and the GEP Global Knowledge Co-requisite.
+Language and literature courses at the intermediate and advanced levels (FLN 201, FLN 202, FLN 301, FLN 302, FLN 401) as well as South Asian literature and culture courses count towards the Hindi-Urdu minor, the FLL major concentration in Asian Languages, and in some cases, towards the GEP Humanities requirements and the GEP Global Knowledge Co-requisite.
 Consult with your adviser for further details.

 Students at NC State have several options when choosing Hindi-Urdu courses.